doctor doctor

 In the bucket handle meniscus tear, the tear occurs in the central zone of the meniscus.
 This tear persists in knee movement because of the torn meniscus that blocks the knee motion.
 Bucket-handle meniscus tears require urgent medical action.
 The treatment helps the knee to bend back.

-Location-Based Meniscus Tears
+Location-Based Meniscus Tears:

 The MRI and other diagnosis procedures describe the location of the tear.
 The types are as follows.